 Sex Test

 To score sex performance we look at a number of different factors that all play a role in quality sex.
-Three of the most important factors include:
+The Full Moon has mediocre sex performance.

 We use the following scores, plugged into the formula, to derive a sex score for each mattress.